-- Refer cases of suspected abuse to the Integrated Safeguarding Intervention Team. - Support staff who make referrals to the Integrated Safeguarding Intervention Team. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the Police as required (including Sexual Exploitation (MSET lead) or Female Genital Mutilation and Forced Marriage).
+- Of suspected abuse to the Integrated Safeguarding and Interventions Team and support staff who make referrals to the Integrated Safeguarding and Interventions Team. - To the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Where a crime may have been committed to the police as required.